barryw/bjr/sdks/ruby/docs/JobsApi.md

   incexc: 'incexc_example', # String |
   start_date: 'start_date_example', # String | Specify a start date to search jobs by.
   end_date: 'end_date_example', # String | Specify an end date to search jobs by.
+  enabled: true, # Boolean | Search on whether a job is enabled or not.
+  succeeded: true, # Boolean | Search on whether a job's last run was successful or not.
+  running: true, # Boolean | Search on whether a job is currently running or not.
+  name: 'name_example', # String | Search on a job's name.
   timezone: 'timezone_example', # String |
   per_page: 56, # Integer |
   page: 56 # Integer |